-It can be difficult to get people to spend money on tactics that are not proven, Jude explained.
-For example, a few years ago virtual reality seemed on the upswing and potentially helpful in projects.
+It can be challenging to get people to spend money on tactics that are not proven, Jude explained.
+For example, a few years ago, virtual reality seemed on the upswing and potentially helpful in projects.

 The potential of AR

-AR on the other hand can be done on people’s phones and in their own environments – just like video surveys.
+On the other hand, AR can be done on people’s phones and in their environments – just like video surveys.

 “That gives me a lot of optimism that this will be different,” Jude said.

-Companies still have to produce files and materials that are different from what they might have today for the AR project, but it’s been easier to get started than VR, Jude said.
+Companies still have to produce files and materials different from what they might have today for the AR project, but it’s been easier to get started than VR, Jude said.

 The technical stuff